philbooth/vagueTime.js/README.md

 The library can be built
-with support for any combination of English, German, French, Dutch and Danish languages.
+with support for any combination of English, German, French, Dutch, Danish, Japanese, Korean and Chinese languages.
 Single-language builds
 are typically around
 4.3 kb unminified with comments,